viivi-uhari/vjp-final-project/README.md

 # Hostile Architecture - Website

-A website about hostile architecture that has been created as a part of a course at Aalto University's.
+A website about hostile architecture that has been created as a part of a course at Aalto University.

 ## Running the Program - Client